 The partnership does not think of ECOMAR as a project with a fixed end.
 We envisage a long-term collaboration and spinoff activities for years to come.
 Hopefully, others will take an interest in the progress made and start working together with the team.

 For more information about ECOMAR, please contact: Jesper Andersen

 EUTROPHICATION AND AGRICULTURE

 Contact: Kristina Atkisson

-In early 2020, WWF Sweden launched Baltic Stewardship, a 3-year project funded by the Swedish Agriculture Agency.
+In September 2020, WWF will Sweden launch the Baltic Stewardship Initiative, a 3-year project funded by the Swedish Agriculture Agency.
 The aim of the project is to apply the WWF Freshwater Practice’s Water Stewardship concept to Baltic companies, to help reduce excess nutrient runoff from agriculture into the Baltic Sea.
 (The runoff causes algal blooms and poor water quality in waterways, lakes and ultimately the Baltic Sea.)

-As a first stage, WWF commissioned Netherlands-based Metabolic to produce a background report on the potential for circularity in the agri-food system.
-An analysis of nitrogen and phosphorous flows in the Baltic Sea catchment area gives an overview of nutrient cycling in the Baltic region, highlighting the low levels of nutrients currently being recycled and identifying clear hotspots for action.
+As a first stage, WWF will commission Netherlands-based Metabolic to produce a background report on the potential for circularity in the agri-food system.
+An analysis of nitrogen and phosphorous flows in the Baltic Sea catchment area will give an overview of nutrient cycling in the Baltic region, highlighting the low levels of nutrients currently being recycled and identifying clear hotspots for action.